My Life as a Teenage Robot: Overview

-My Life as a Teenage Robot is set in the fictional town of Tremorton and its themes focus on making lighthearted fun of typical teenage issues and other conventions and drama of the teenage and superhero lives mixed up with a combination of action, adventure, sci-fi fantasy and comedy sequences.
-The series follows XJ-9 ("Jenny Wakeman", as she prefers to be called; voiced by Janice Kawaye), who is a highly sophisticated state-of-the-art sentient gynoid automaton robot girl created by her mother Dr. Nora Wakeman (Candi Milo), an elderly robotics scientist, five years before the series.
-Jenny is Earth's protector, armed to the teeth with a wide range of weapons and devices, but all she really wants is to live the life of a normal teenager.
-She was preceded in development by eight other models; in season 1, the episode "Sibling Tsunami" introduced XJs 1–8.
+My Life as a Teenage Robot is set in the fictional town of Tremorton and focuses on making lighthearted fun of typical teenage issues and conventions of works relating to teenagers and superheroes.
+The series follows XJ-9, also known as "Jenny Wakeman" (Janice Kawaye) as she prefers to be called, who is a highly sophisticated state-of-the-art sentient robot girl created by her mother Dr. Nora Wakeman (Candi Milo), an elderly robotics scientist, five years before the series.
+Jenny is Earth's protector, armed with a wide range of weapons and devices, but simply wants to live the life of a normal teenager.
+She was preceded in development by eight other models; the season 1 episode "Sibling Tsunami" introduced XJs 1–8.

-Jenny's friends are her next-door neighbors Brad (Chad Doreck) and Tuck Carbuckle (Audrey Wasilewski).
+Jenny's friends are her neighbors Brad (Chad Doreck) and Tuck Carbuckle (Audrey Wasilewski).
 Brad is outgoing and adventurous, and is the first human friend Jenny makes, while Tuck is Brad's rambunctious younger brother who usually tags along on adventures.
-Another one of her friends is Sheldon Lee (Quinton Flynn), a somewhat stereotypical nerd who is obsessed with her.
-Jenny often rejects his romantic advances, but still cares for him as a friend.
+Another one of her friends is Sheldon Lee (Quinton Flynn), a somewhat stereotypical nerd who is obsessed with her; Jenny often rejects his romantic advances, but still cares for him as a friend.
+Being highly skilled in science and inventing, Sheldon has created gadgets and modifications for Jenny, usually very unnecessarily bulky and extravagant, as well as done minor repair work.
+He also occasionally masquerades as a robot superhero, the "Silver Shell".
+At Tremorton High School, however, Jenny has a tense, love-hate relationship with Britney "Brit" (Moira Quirk) and Tiffany "Tiff" Crust (Cree Summer), two cousins who are the school's resident popular girls obsessed with fashion and beauty.

-At high school, Jenny has an ongoing rivalry with the Crust cousins, Brit (Moira Quirk) and Tiff (Cree Summer), the popular girls in school.
 Dr. Wakeman often tries in vain to control her creation and keep her daughter focused on protecting the planet Earth.
-Adding to her trouble is that she is constantly being dogged by the all-robotic Cluster Empire, whose queen, Vexus (Eartha Kitt), wants her to join their world of robots (by force if necessary).
-Despite it all, Jenny struggles to maintain some semblance of a mostly-human life.
+Adding to her trouble is Jenny constantly being dogged by the all-robotic Cluster Empire, whose queen, Vexus (Eartha Kitt), and sometimes Commander Smytus (Steve Blum) or Krackus (Jim Ward), wants her to join their world of robots by force if necessary.
+Despite it all, Jenny struggles to maintain some semblance of a mostly human life.

-The special of the series, "Escape from Cluster Prime", shows that the alien planet is actually a peaceful paradise for every kind of robot.
+The season 2 finale special of the series, "Escape from Cluster Prime", shows that the alien planet is actually a peaceful paradise for every kind of robot.
 It's also revealed that Vexus has made Jenny out to be a villain because of her constant refusals to join, branding her responsible for destroying the missing components that allow robots to transform, while they are truly hidden by Vexus, to control the population.